Updated: May 29

 Here is a great piping bag and tip starter set:

 Now chill your buttercream covered cake and decide on your finishing design.
 A piping bag with several different tips will add options for a simple finish.
 Sprinkles are another easy but classic design choice.
 Fresh florals are also an easy and eye catching way to dress up a cake.
 Experiment with lots of design options.
 You can always scroll through pinterest for inspiration.

 I do hope this has answered your basic cake decorating questions and inspires you to get started.
 Don't forget to show me you results.
 I look forward to seeing your progress.
-Tag me @gingerandspicecakery Stay tuned for the next blog release, just in time for mothers day.
+Tag me @gingerandspicecakery Stay tuned for the next blog release.

 American Buttercream recipe